AIR POD (some text hidden) --NONE--

 By Jonathan Crouch

 Could this second generation Citroen C3 Aircross be a small family's ideal second car?
-Jonathan Crouch decides.
+Jonathan Crouch drives it.

 Ten Second Reviewword count: 55

 On paper, Citroen's revitalised C3 Aircross ticks almost every box for families looking for a small, versatile and stylish B-segment SUV.
-There's trendy looks, a versatile cabin space for up to seven and the choice of conventional, Hybrid or full-electric drivetrains.
+There's trendy looks, versatile cabin space (potentially for up to seven) and the choice of conventional, Hybrid or full-electric drivetrains.
 It's a car that'll really put its brand on the map in this sector.

 Backgroundword count: 195

-As expected, this C3 Aircross fronts up with the usual portfolio of Stellantis Group powertrains for a car in this class.
-If affordability is everything, you'll stick with the conventional option, 1.2-litre turbocharged three cylinder PureTech petrol engine with 100hp, mated to that fast-disappearing kind of transmission, a manual gearbox (this one with 6 speeds).
+As expected, this C3 Aircross SUV fronts up with the usual portfolio of Stellantis Group powertrains for a car in this class - and of course they're all basically the same as those used by this model's C3 supermini sibling.
+If affordability is everything, you'll stick with the conventional option, 1.2-litre turbocharged three cylinder Turbo 100 petrol engine with 100hp, mated to that fast-disappearing kind of transmission, a manual gearbox (this one with 6 speeds).
 For this second generation C3 Aircross, there's no diesel alternative.
 Instead, Citroen wants you to consider its 48V Hybrid powerplant, which is offered in 136hp form.
 Here, much the same 1.2-litre petrol engine is based around a unique 6-speed e-DSC6 auto transmission with an electric motor built into it, powered by a tiny battery.
 This motor can take over driving duties for up to 50% of the time in urban traffic.
-If that still not quite enough electrification for you, then you'll be directed to the priciest E-C3 Aircross, which uses the same drivetrain as its E-C3 supermini sibling.
-It uses a 44kWh battery with an EV range of up to 186 miles, that battery energising a 113hp electric motor on the front axle, propelling the car to 62mph in around 12s en route to 84mph.
-Ride comfort is a traditional Citroen attribute, so the Advanced Comfort shock absorber hydraulic bump stops from larger models are carried over to this one.
-The remainder of the damping set-up is conventional, with MacPherson strut front suspension and a torsion beam rear end.
-What's differs the C3 Aircross from the C3 supermini is this SUV model's slightly raised driving position.
-That's due to greater ground clearance, though there's not enough of that to facilitate the off-road adventures the chunky styling suggests this Citroen might be up for.
+If that's still not quite enough electrification for you, then you'll be directed to the all-electric e-C3 Aircross.
+This car was launched with the option of an entry-level 44kWh 'Standard range' battery but for our market, Citroen is focusing primarily on the larger 'Extended Range' 54kWh battery pack, which is capable of up to 249 miles between charges.
+It's paired to the 113hp front axle-mounted motor that usually features on small Stellantis EVs, propelling the car to 62mph in 13s en route to just 89mph flat out.
+Whatever kind of powertrain you choose in your Aircross, you'll find that ride comfort is prioritised, a traditional Citroen attribute, thanks to the fact that the Advanced Comfort shock absorber hydraulic bump stops from larger models have been carried over to this one.
+Is it 'magic carpet-like', as Citroen suggests?
+No, not really; but it's certainly better than the class norm (and noticeably better than the equivalent - and otherwise identically-engineered - Vauxhall Frontera).

 To see the full road test text contact us on 0330 0020 227